 This is a good time to measure your design to determine the inside dimensions of your mat or frame.
 Once you have made your choices, remember to order a piece of glass to fit your frame.

 Before leaving the shop, have a stretching board cut.
-My personal preference is a grey stretching board approximately one to two inches larger than the design.
+When framing cross stitch, my personal preference is a grey stretching board approximately one to two inches larger than the design.
 (You will find that the grey board behind your project will make any threads carried behind blank fabric less visible.)